slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits."
 -- Michaelangelo*

-> *"A man without a vision for his future always return to his past."
--- Unknown*

 Dream big.

 An ambitious goal sets the bar so high that even a failure can be considered a success by ordinary standards.
 If your dreams don’t frighten you, they are not big enough.